THE 2019 submission period will be from January 1st to January 31st.

 -Application materials must be submitted electronically; no postal mail submissions will be accepted.

 -Due to the large number of submissions, feedback regarding individual submissions will not be given.

--The winning composers must agree to provide parts by June 1st, 2017 in order to guarantee a performance of their winning work.
+-The winning composers must agree to provide parts in order to guarantee a performance of their winning work.

 -Submissions that do not strictly follow the guidelines, or are submitted before or after the submission period will be disqualified.